 How can a homeowner recognize when a roof system has problems?

-All too often, roof system problems are discovered after leaking or other serious damage occurs.
+All too often, roofing system problems are discovered after leaking or other serious damage occurs.
 Periodic inspections can uncover cracked, warped or missing shingles, loose seams & deteriorated flashings, excessive surface granules in the gutters or downspouts, and other visible signs of roof system problems.
 Indoors, look for cracked paint, discolored plasterboard, and peeling wallpaper as signs of damaged roof areas.